Historic state and county fair photos from every state

 You may also like: 50 ways America is projected to change by 2050

-Kansas' state fair dates back to 1873 when the Reno County Agricultural Society was founded.
-The organization put together a modest fair held in a livery stable behind the only bank in Hutchinson, a town not yet one year old.
+Kansas’ state fair dates back to 1873 when the Reno County Agricultural Society was founded.
+The organization put together a modest fair held in a livery stable behind the only bank in the young town of Hutchinson.
 In this photo from 1906, fair participants show their horses to a judge.

 The first Kentucky State Fair was held in 1902 and drew around 75,000 visitors—about 3% of the entire state at the time.
 Photographed here is an indoor cattle show at the 1934 Kentucky State Fair.

 A decade after this photo was taken at the 1938 Louisiana State Fair, the United States had more than 100 traveling sideshows—or “freakshows,” as they were called.
 Here, a barker works at enticing fairgoers to stop and watch the full performance.

 This photograph offers a peek behind the scenes at a Maine fair in the 1930s.
 Showmen prepare their livestock for viewing and competition in these mini-pens outside the fair’s main gates.